 - Pit Inspection

-The pit is where a sump pump will sit in.
+The pit is where a sump pump will sit.
 This pit collects water until the pump removes it.
 During each inspection or repair, a professional should make certain that the sump pit is the appropriate size.
-A sump pump pit should be at the least 24 inches deep and 18 inches wide.
+A sump pump pit should be at least 24 inches deep and 18 inches wide.

 - Audit of Discharge Location